Skip to main content

 But with a cash-out refinance, you’re taking out a new loan that’s greater than the amount you owe on your home, giving you additional cash to cover other expenses you may have, such as credit card debt or paying for an education.
 Cash-Out Refinance vs. Home Equity Loan: What’s the Difference?

 But, if you don’t want a larger loan and potentially even larger monthly payments, you also have non-loan options.
 Home equity investments allow you to access cash now in exchange for a share of the future value of your home.
-Since it’s an investment, not a loan, a home equity investment doesn’t have monthly payments or interest.
+Since it’s an investment, not a loan, a home equity investment doesn’t have monthly payments.

 Home equity investments may make even more sense for homeowners looking to sell within the next decade, or before they can realize any savings from a refinance.
 A refinance can extend the lifetime of your loan.
 If you had 20 years left on your mortgage, and you refinance with a 30-year mortgage, you have 10 additional years of monthly payments and interest).